tribesthatmaybe/modpack/docs/npc.md

 These clones are kinda a grab bag of miscreants, hippies, and long lost punks.

 * The Party Kids Brad, Chad, Kara, Karen are just party kids.
 They show up with the `test_party_kids` struccture.
 * The Tumbleweed Farmer is a Traveller who has been out in the desert for a long time.
 He will sell you things the Reverse Carinies would consider to be matter out of place.
+[Skin credit](https://www.minecraftskins.com/skin/13742380/old-desert-man/).
 * Third Year Joe hasn't been in the Block Rock Desert as long as he thinks.
 Chill Reverse Carnie who can be found in villages and in the middle of nowhere.
 [Skin credit](https://minecraftskins.com/skin/14784730/punk-in-leather-jacket/).

 ## Quest Helpers